 Well, not the door itself, but what the door leads to.
-As long as your diet is clean, and your um... "eliminations" are solid, then you should be good to go.
+As long as your diet is clean, and your stools are solid, then you should be good to go.

-Some people like to do a quick enema beforehand (I've had good luck with this $10 kit from Amazon) but isn't really necessary if you're feeling confident.
-That being said knowing that your backdoor situation is as clean as it gets might help you feel more relaxed and comfortable, which are key to enjoying this kind of play.
+Some people like to do a quick enema beforehand (I've had good luck with this $10 kit from Amazon) but aren't necessary if you're feeling clean and confident.
+Knowing that your backdoor situation is as clean will help you feel more relaxed and comfortable, which are key to enjoying this kind of play.